Exploring the Mysteries of Ilha do Medo in Todos os Santos Bay

 Ilha do Medo na Baía de Todos os Santos

-Ilha do Medo in Bahia de Todos os Santos is full of mysteries and stories of hauntings.
+The Ilha do Medo in the Todos os Santos Bay is full of mysteries and stories of hauntings.

-The small island is one of the 56 islands that make up the archipelago of Baia de Todos os Santos, located in the Brazilian state of Bahia.
+The small island is one of the 56 islands that make up the Todos os Santos Bay archipelago, located in the Brazilian state of Bahia.

-The Medo Island and its surroundings are part, since 1991, of the Ilha do Medo Ecological Station, consecrating itself as the first ecological station of Baia de Todos os Santos.
+Since 1991, Ilha do Medo and its surroundings have been part of the Ilha do Medo Ecological Station, making it the first ecological station in Todos os Santos Bay.

 Ilha do Medo na Baía de Todos os Santos